mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 `Best Estimate +- Margin of Error`

+The `Best Estimate` refers to the population, but is actually computed from the sample.

 The `Margin of Error = MoE` is defined as "a few" estimated standard errors; if we have a **significance** of `0.05`, i.e., a **confidence interval** of `95 %` which would cover `95 %` of the possible values,

 `Margin of Error = 1.96 x SE`, with